Tearing Through

 Tearing Through is a 1925 American silent action film directed by Arthur Rosson and starring Richard Talmadge, Kathryn McGuire, and Herbert Prior.
 It was released in Britain in 1926 by Ideal Films.
+The film originally had the title "Yellow Faces".

 Plot

 As described in a film magazine review, Richard Jones, assistant to the district attorney, volunteers to round up a ring of drug peddlers.
 He finds his rival for the hand of Constance Madison is in charge of the hop joint.
 He rescues Constance from the clutches of his rival and brings the peddlers in.
 He then learns that the District Attorney is involved in the hop ring.
 He becomes the new district attorney and also Constance's husband.